dankamongmen/notcurses/doc/man/man3/notcurses_channels.3.md

 always due to invalid inputs.
 Functions returning `bool` are predicates, and return the requested value.
 Functions returning `unsigned` forms return the input, modified as requested.

+**ncchannels_reverse** inverts the color components of the two channels, while holding all other elements constant.
+It's the Notcurses approximation to reverse video.

 # SEE ALSO